-It is the purpose of the Foresters guild to research, recreate, educate, and demonstrate historical tools, methods, equipment, and techniques for living, camping, traveling, and cooking in the outdoors or in wilderness locations.
+It is the purpose of the Foresters guild to research, recreate, educate, and demonstrate historical tools, methods, equipment, and techniques for living, camping, traveling, and cooking in the wilderness.
 Members are always making garb, tools, and outdoor gear to test against nature.
-We organise hikes, canoe trips, and wilderness camping.
+We organize hikes, canoe trips, and wilderness camping.

-At outdoor SCA events the guild will typically be in charge of the campfire.
-We see to the firewood collection, and maintain the flame safely at bardic circles and at the evening merry-making.
+At outdoor SCA events the guild will typically oversee the campfire.
+We see to the firewood collection, and maintain the flame safely at bardic circles and at the evening’s merry-making.
 We provide water or pump extinguishers to put the fire out in the event of an emergency and work with event stewards and provincial or state natural resources departments to determine if fire permits are needed in dry conditions.
-At some events we cannot do this and have no role.

 We also set up displays of outdoor cooking on the fire.
-Many members spit roast meat and even cook cakes, bread, or pies in dutch ovens or period cauldrons.
+Many members spit roast meat and even cook cakes, bread, or pies.
 There is always something tasty at the forester camp.

-At indoor events we occasionally have an outlaw or poacher whom we have arrested to bring before territorial representatives such as a baron or the king.
+At indoor events we occasionally have an outlaw or poacher whom we have arrested to bring before territorial representatives such as a baron or the sovereigns.

 Additionally the Foresters strongly believe in service to our Kingdom and its people.
 A Forester should be ready and willing to be called on for assistance at any time, whether it be to help set up a campsite, serve a meal, or wash dishes.